Doctor insights on:

 - Does eye pressure around and behind the eye cause glaucoma?

 - Cause pressure eye glaucoma sinus problems

-- Does red wine cause constipation?
+- Does red wine cause high blood pressure?

 - Eye pressures in glaucoma